Freedom Riders: Summer escalation

+Interracial Freedom Riders Rev. Robert J. Stone (left), Rev. John W. Collier (center), and Rev. Wayne "Chris" Hartmire Jr. (right, facing left) test segregated dining at Tallahassee Municipal Airport on June 15, 1961.

 CORE, SNCC, and the SCLC rejected any "cooling off period".
 They formed a Freedom Riders Coordinating Committee to keep the Rides rolling through June, July, August, and September.
 During those months, more than 60 different Freedom Rides criss-crossed the South, most of them converging on Jackson, where every Rider was arrested, more than 300 in total.
 An unknown number were arrested in other Southern towns.
 It is estimated that almost 450 people participated in one or more Freedom Rides.
 About 75% were male, and the same percentage were under the age of 30, with about equal participation from black and white citizens.

 During the summer of 1961, Freedom Riders also campaigned against other forms of racial discrimination.
 They sat together in segregated restaurants, lunch counters and hotels.
 This was especially effective when they targeted large companies, such as hotel chains.
 Fearing boycotts in the North, the hotels began to desegregate their businesses.